fbessez/where2live/README.md

     1. Handle front-end much better
     2. Speed up calls
     3. Loading visualizer

-To Do This Week:
+    4. Allow more than two cities at a time
-  Host on Heroku
+    5. Host on Heroku